Andrewgamil/DockGuard/README.md

 ## Testing & Verification

 The Integration owner should automate these checks in `spinup-and-test.sh`.
-Example smoke tests:

 1. Create a short URL: